m-ezzy/m-ezzy/README.md

 - 🌱 I’m currently learning Machine Learning, Angular, Flutter, Next.js
 - 👯 I’m looking to collaborate on any project you want to
 - 🤔 I’m looking for help with ML & NLP concepts
+- 🎨 I’m an artist.
+I use 1's and 0's to make beautiful art
 - 💬 Ask me about anything!
 - 📫 How to reach me: murtazaezzy1001@gmail.com
 - ⚡ Fun fact: Currently playing "Sandese Aate Hai" song on loop